 I am writing to you to give thanks for all the wonderful rehabilitation that I received while in your home.
 I have been to many nursing homes and I have to say by far the Armenian Home provided me with the best support and care.
 Also, the private room made my recovery that much easier.
 It truly feels like all the nurses, aids, and rehabilitation staff treat you with the comfort and care they would provide to their own families.
 Thank you for everything you have done for me and helping me to recover in my time of need.

-The Armenian Nursing and Rehabilitation Center (ANRC) is a tax-exempt, 501(c)(3) IRS determined charity, and health care organization with a tradition of providing health and wellness services for the elderly in Bergen County, New Jersey.
+The Armenian Nursing and Rehabilitation Center (ANRC) is a tax-exempt, 501(c)(3) IRS determined charity, and health care organization located in the United States of America with a tradition of providing health and wellness services for the elderly in Bergen County, New Jersey.
 We provide private and semi-private rooms with caring and capable staff who are dedicated to the mental, the physical and emotional well-being of each resident we serve.

 Our 86-bed center delivers a kaleidoscope of care and services to nurture the needs of our residents and their families.
 With 80 years of service, we recognize that there’s more to long-term care than strictly providing individualized plans for healthcare and living arrangements.
 We have mastered this concept and pride ourselves in being the home away from home for our residents.
 Our cozy 86-bed center has a renovated rehabilitation gym, elegant dining room with a wide selection of international cuisine along with a vibrant recreational room with daily physical and cognitive activities.
 Schedule a tour with us today and see what makes us the next best thing to home.